nolanorourke/GuadianAingel/README.md

 ## Table of Contents

 ## Motiviation
 My Grandma was the victim of multiple different malware attacks, one being the most evil rancid browser hijacker that took a lot of fighting to get rid of.
-Anyway i can't always be there, so i figured i should create something that can watch over her while i wasnt there
+Anyway i can't always be there, so i figured i should create something that can watch over her while i wasnt available

 ## Purpose
 The purpose of this project is to protect